javierarce/arena-manager/README.md

 | `Get block from Are.na`   | Creates a new note with the content of a block from Are.na.                                         |
 | `Go to block in Are.na`   | Opens the block in the Are.na website.                                                              |

-To pull and push blocks your note will need to have a `blockid` property in the frontmatter.

 ### Installation

 1. Install the plugin from the community or build it from source.